adamstok/vim/cheatsheet.md

      * `i / I ` enter insert mode right before the cursor / at the beginning of the line
      * `o / O ` enter insert mode on a blank line after the cursor / on a blank line before cursor
      * `:CocCommand python.setInterpreter ` select python interpreter for coc
+     * `leader + prw ` coc search the word under cursor in all project files (nice to refactor a name everywhere )

 ---
 2. Terminal: